SimoneBronzini/awk/README.md

 	2 3 5 6 6 6 8
 	0 2 1 0 8 3 7

-the following code will return every line as a tuple of fields:
+the following code will return every line as a record:

 ```python
 from awk import Reader